 The paper is to be the students own work and must be countersigned by the student's

 The papers will be judged on their content, original thinking, logic and clarity of expression

-The student must complete the application form and submit it to ISASI with their paper by April 15, 2014.
+The student must complete the application form and submit it to ISASI with their paper by April 15th of the current year.

 ^ Back to Top